Crossed modular categories and the Verlinde formula for twisted conformal blocks: Moduli stacks of covers of curves

 \end{definition} In other words a morphism corresponds to contracting some of the edges and deleting some of the legs.
 Note that if there exists a morphism $f:X\to X'$ in $\Xcal$, then we must have $g(X)=g(X')$.
-We now define the category $\Xcal^\Gamma$ of stable $\Gamma$-graphs. \begin{definition} An object of $\Xcal^\Gamma$ is a tuple where $X\in \Xcal$, such that whenever $\{h_1,h_2\}$ is an edge of $X$, we have where ${}^{\mathbf{b}(h_1)}\mathbf{m}(h_1):=\mathbf{b}(h_1)\mathbf{m}(h_1)\mathbf{b}(h_1)^{-1}$. \\A morphism $(f,\pmb\gamma):(X,\mathbf{m}_X, \mathbf{b}_X)\to (Y,\mathbf{m}_Y,\mathbf{b}_Y)$ in $\Xcal^\Gamma$ consists of a morphism $f:X\to Y$ in $\Xcal$ such that $\mathbf{m}_X(l)=1\ \forall l\in L(X)\setminus f^*L(Y)$ and $\pmb{\gamma}:H(Y)\to \Gamma$ such that
+We now define the category $\Xcal^\Gamma$ of stable $\Gamma$-graphs. \begin{definition} An object of $\Xcal^\Gamma$ is a tuple $(X,\mathbf{m}:H(X)\to \Gamma,\mathbf{b}:H(X)\setminus L(X)\to \Gamma),$ where $X\in \Xcal$, such that whenever $\{h_1,h_2\}$ is an edge of $X$, we have where ${}^{\mathbf{b}(h_1)}\mathbf{m}(h_1):=\mathbf{b}(h_1)\mathbf{m}(h_1)\mathbf{b}(h_1)^{-1}$. \\A morphism $(f,\pmb\gamma):(X,\mathbf{m}_X, \mathbf{b}_X)\to (Y,\mathbf{m}_Y,\mathbf{b}_Y)$ in $\Xcal^\Gamma$ consists of a morphism $f:X\to Y$ in $\Xcal$ such that $\mathbf{m}_X(l)=1\ \forall l\in L(X)\setminus f^*L(Y)$ and $\pmb{\gamma}:H(Y)\to \Gamma$ such that

 The category $\Xcal^\Gamma$ is a monoidal category under disjoint unions of stable $\Gamma$-graphs. \end{definition} \begin{remark} A stable $\Gamma$-corolla is a stable $\Gamma$-graph with one vertex and no edges.
+If a corolla has weight $g$ and $n$ legs, then by definition, it is stable if and only if $2g-2+n>1$.
+We may sometimes denote a $\Gamma$-corolla in shorthand notation $(g,\mathbf{m})$ with $\mathbf{m}\in\Gamma^n$.
+By this we mean a corolla of genus $g$ with $n$ legs labeled by $\mathbf{m}$.
 If $(X,\mathbf{m},\mathbf{b})\in\Xcal^\Gamma$ then we can cut up the graph at the midpoints of all edges to obtain a collection of $\Gamma$-corollas parameterized by $V(X)$.
 For each vertex $v\in V(X)$ we let $L_v$ denote the set of half-edges of $X$ whose source is $v$.
-These form the legs of the corolla corresponding to the vertex. \end{remark}
+These form the legs of the corolla corresponding to the vertex.
+Hence we may think of any stable $\Gamma$-graph as being built up from stable $\Gamma$-corollas. \end{remark}